benwilber/temple/README.md

 No.

 However, some common configuration options can be provided as environment variables instead of on the commandline.
-For example, if you have a templates directory containing Markdown files (`.md`), and you only ever deal with JSON context data, then you can export the following options in your shell profile script:
+For example, if you have a templates directory containing Markdown files (`.md`), and you normally only deal with JSON context data, then you can export the following options in your shell profile script:

 ```sh
 export TEMPLE_TEMPLATES=/path/to/templates